bburns/LanguageModels/README.md

 * Implement a recurrent neural network (RNN) to try to improve on the baseline
 * Compare accuracy of the two methods for different training set sizes
 * Compare time and space complexity and usage of the two algorithms
+* Generate some text using both models and compare subjectively

 ## Data